 Snow Removal – Requirements

 - Snow shall not be deposited in such a way as to impede the traffic flow or vision of anyone driving a motor vehicle on a public or private street or right-of-way.
+Absolutely no snow should be pushed across the roadways.

 - Each property in the community has a designated area which the contractor should use for snow storage.
 If the Contractor does not understand where this area is located they should contact the property owner and/or their property management company.
 If there are still questions/concerns the contractor should contact the District for proper snow storage area and/or proper procedure for snow removal location.